calaldees/TeachProgramming/teachprogramming/static/docs/unit2-projects.md

 * dict of cords

-Algorithum to select correct coins for change (at a cash register) what happens if we run out of pound coins?
+Algorithm to select correct coins for change (at a cash register) what happens if we run out of pound coins?